Cascable/cascablecore-demo/Getting Started With CascableCore.md

 # Getting Started With CascableCore

-CascableCore is a framework for connecting to and working with WiFi-enabled cameras from Canon, Fujifilm, Nikon, Olympus, Panasonic, and Sony.
+CascableCore is a framework for connecting to and working with cameras from Canon, Fujifilm, Nikon, Olympus, Panasonic, and Sony.

 This document is a technical quick-start guide, giving an overview of the framework's overall use and some tips and tricks for getting started efficiently.